 3. A lack of clarity

-You’re seeing it now in the presidential race.
-As the New York Times put it recently: “the content of her message remains a work in progress.”
+You saw it in the presidential race.
+As the New York Times once put it: “the content of her message remains a work in progress.”
 We saw it before in California.

 While running the California Department of Justice, Harris was often loath to wade into the political battles taking place just a few blocks away in the state Legislature.

 There was the bill that would have required her office to investigate police shootings.
 She did not take a formal position (though she did tell a reporter it would be bad policy).
 The bill died.